tarwn/lessthandot-hugo/blogs/content/posts/2013-08-19-august-2013-passmn-meeting.md

   - Professional Development

 ---
 The August 2013 <a href="http://minnesota.sqlpass.org" target="_blank">PASSMN</a> is going to be another outstanding event!
-If you are in the Twin Cities area this coming Tuesday, August 20th, you&#8217;ll want to make sure you have this is on your calendar.
+If you are in the Twin Cities area this coming Tuesday, August 20th, you'll want to make sure you have this is on your calendar.

 PASSMN is excited to welcome Minnesota and <a href="http://www.sqlskills.com/" target="_blank">SQLSkills</a>&#8216; own, Joseph Sack (<a href="http://www.sqlskills.com/blogs/joe/" target="_blank">Blog</a> | <a href="https://twitter.com/josephsack" target="_blank">Twitter</a>)!
 Joe is a SQL Server MVP and SQL Server 2008 Microsoft Certified Master.
 Before his time with <a href="http://www.sqlskills.com/" target="_blank">SQLSkills</a>, Joe worked for Microsoft as a Premier Field Engineer and managed the SQL Server MCM program.
 We are extremely excited to have Joe speaking this month and are expecting another overflow crowd!